Anastasia-Gromova/Fake-news-predictions-with-keras/README.md

 ### Fake news dataset vectorization

-This example of text vectorization provided in the file 'fake_news_vectorization.py' requires the spaCy python package and the English multi-task CNN provided by it, which can be obtained with the following terminal commands:
+This example of text vectorization given in the file 'fake_news_vectorization.py' requires the spaCy python package and the English multi-task CNN provided by it, which can be obtained with the following terminal commands:

 ```
 pip install spacy